New York's 23rd congressional district: Geography and Demographics

 On March 21, 2021, in light of recent sexual harassment allegations, Reed announced that he would not be seeking reelection in 2022.
-He resigned on May 10, 2022, leaving the seat vacant.
-A special election was held on August 23, which was won by Republican Joe Sempolinski.
-Sempolinski opted not to run for a full term in the regularly scheduled 2022 election, which was won by Nick Langworthy.
+Reed resigned on May 10, 2022, leaving the seat vacant.
+A special election was held on August 23, which was won by Republican Joe Sempolinski, who opted not to run for a full term in the regularly scheduled 2022 election.
+Republican Nick Langworthy won the seat in the general election.

-Voting
+Recent election results from statewide races

 History

-Various New York districts have been numbered "23" over the years, including areas in New York City and various parts of upstate New York.
+Due to reapportionment, various New York geographical districts have been numbered "23" over the years, including areas in New York City and various parts of upstate New York.